Centracare (hospital): History

-Dr. Allan Robertson was the director of the institution from 1973–1977 and led efforts to convince the provincial government to replace the facility with more modern infrastructure.
+Dr. Allan Robertson was the director of the institution from 1973 to 1977 and led efforts to convince the provincial government to replace the facility with more modern infrastructure.
 This period also saw considerable debate in the government led by Premier Richard Hatfield over what to do about modernizing community care for the mentally ill.

-Dr. H. Leonard Sussman served as director from 1977–1978, followed by Dr. John A. Finley from 1978–1981, Dr. J. C. Theriault from 1981–1983, Dr. Pierre Deom from 1985–1986 and Dr. James Millar from 1986–1995.
+Dr. H. Leonard Sussman served as director from 1977 to 1978, followed by Dr. John A. Finley from 1978 to 1981, Dr. J. C. Theriault from 1981 to 1983, Dr. Pierre Deom from 1985 to 1986 and Dr. James Millar from 1986 to 1995.

 In 1985 the New Brunswick Mental Health Commission was established as the first of several steps in modernizing and de-centralizing institutional care in the province.
 At this time the institution was renamed Centracare.
 In 1992, Centracare came under the administration of the Region 2 Hospital Corporation, later renamed the Atlantic Health Sciences Corporation which was the health authority charged with administering hospitals and health care facilities across southwestern New Brunswick.

 In January 1996, it was decided by AHSC to change the focus of Centracare from a facility-oriented view to a program-oriented view.
 Linda Nice was appointed director and funding was secured from the provincial government for a replacement residential care facility while plans were made to demolish the original institution in Lancaster (now part of the city of Saint John).
 In April 1997 a $4.4 million (CAD) tender was issued to construct the new 50-bed psychiatric hospital in suburban South Bay.

 The new facility opened in the spring of 1998 and provides tertiary level psychogeriatric and psychosocial rehabilitation services and is the focal point of AHSC's mental health care that also includes psychiatric services at the Saint John Regional Hospital and through various Community Mental Health Clinics.

 The massive 150-year-old original Centracare property in Lancaster, which was first called the Provincial Lunatic Asylum, had been purchased from the provincial government by industrial conglomerate J.D.
 Irving Limited for $1 million (CAD) in 1998.
 The building was vacated after the last 48 patients were moved from the building in the spring of 1998 to Centracare's new psychiatric hospital at South Bay.

 J.D.
-Irving began the massive demolition of the vacant psychiatric hospital in Lancaster on March 9, 1999 and the entire structure was levelled within days.
+Irving began the massive demolition of the vacant psychiatric hospital in Lancaster on March 9, 1999, and the entire structure was levelled within days.
 Some of the rubble was used to fill the basement while the rest was hauled away to a nearby construction and demolition landfill.
 The site was then hydroseeded and the property has been turned into a privately owned but publicly accessed urban park named Wolastoq Park administered by J.D.
 Irving Ltd. The park has views of the Reversing Falls gorge and the Saint John skyline.